 The slideshow documents for this presentation is provided below:

 A z-score calculation, which measures the standardised difference between the school's mean results from the state mean, is available for each course.
 In small candidature courses, the z-score can be very high.
 In some small courses it may vary significantly from year to year.
-In larger courses, this analysis shows particularly strong results in 2013 for Visual Arts, Business Studies, Software Design and Development, Engineering Studies and Senior Science, all with z-scores of greater than 1.3 standard deviations:
+In larger courses, this analysis shows particularly strong results in 2016 for Design and Technology, Drama, PDHPE and Software Design and Development all with z-scores of greater than 1.3 standard deviations:

 Another form of analysis is Challenge and Value.
 This shows for each course the number of candidates in the state in the top 1% of each course and the lowest HSC score per unit required to be included.
 It also compares the HSC scores and the ATAR calculated scores at the 90th and 75th percentiles for those courses.
 The performance in each course can then be compared as the average student’s ATAR score in each course against to the school standard score of 36.7 per unit:

 Overall, the school's strength continues to be Mathematics.
-In 2014, Students achieved, on average, a score 12.46 marks above the state average in Mathematics, 9.19 marks above the state in Mathematics Extension 1 and 6.98 marks above the state in Mathematics Extension 2.
+In 2016, Students achieved, on average, a score 12.81 marks above the state average in Mathematics, 10.23 marks above the state in Mathematics Extension 1 and 6.67 marks above the state in Mathematics Extension 2.
 The school is similarly strong in sciences, social sciences, history and industrial arts/technology.
-The school's English results have shown marked improvement over recent years with both English Advanced results now some 6.85 marks above the state mean.
+The school's English results have shown marked improvement over recent years with English Advanced results now over 5 marks above the state mean.

 Broken down subject by subject, in numerical terms Sydney Boys High sees the majority of its Band 6 results in Mathematics and the Maths Extension subjects followed by English, sciences (Physics and Chemistry) and Economics.
 Small candidature subjects can achieve high percentage band 6 results - languages, Music, History, Visual Arts, Engineering Studies and Software Design.